What’s up people.

 - If you’re new to blogging, I have a free step-by-step guide to setting up your own blog.
 It covers everything from getting a brand new blog online to earning your first dollar.
 You can click here to go there now.

-- If you are ready to set up your blog, I highly recommend hosting with Siteground.
-You can have a blog up in a matter of minutes for as little as $3.95 per month and Siteground’s service is unparalleled.
-I’ve used many hosts and changing to Siteground was life-changing.
+- If you are ready to set up your blog, I highly recommend hosting with Dreamhost.
+They are one of the most affordable hosts out there, and unlike most big hosts, their support is great!
 I haven’t had a blog-related mental breakdown since (and I was having them often).
 You can get your blog up and running today by clicking here.

 - To create email sign up forms like the ones I have on my blog, I recommend using Thrive Leads.
 It’s one of my favourite plugins and makes creating sign up forms super easy.
 It also has A/B testing, integration with all the email providers and lots of other good stuff.
 Super powerful – it’s worth every penny.
 Click here to check it out.